eagle840/katacoda-labs/terraforminter/step4.md

 In this section will create a local custom type of resource called a module, which it's self can use other modules and resources.
 "Modules are self-contained packages of Terraform configurations that are managed as a group."

+WIP
+- create a docker nginx container, and generated a tf doc for the module it's self

 The Terraform repo contains an extensive collections of [modules](https://registry.terraform.io/browse/modules) that have been uploaded, but you can store modules in many other places.